monyrattanak-math/monyrattanak-nie/content/home/talks.md

 weight = 50  # Order that this section will appear.

-title = "The Nature of Mathematics" subtitle = ""
-summary = "This is a facebook page focus on pure mathematics."
+title = "The Nature of Mathematics" subtitle = "This is a facebook page focus on pure mathematics.
+There are veriety topics lived in the page.
+You can link to the video lived by clicking the title of the topic."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "talk"